Law officers of the Crown: England and Wales

-Under the 1999 constitutional reforms brought about by the Scotland Act 1998, the Lord Advocate has become an officer of the Scottish Government, while the United Kingdom Government is advised on Scots law by the Advocate General for Scotland.
-The Lord Advocate, currently Dorothy Bain, heads the Crown Office and Procurator Fiscal Service and is the chief public prosecutor in Scotland.
-The Lord Advocate is assisted by the Solicitor General for Scotland, currently Ruth Charteris.

 Northern Ireland

 Since the prorogation of the Parliament of Northern Ireland in 1972, the Attorney General for England and Wales was also Attorney General for Northern Ireland.
 The separate office of Attorney General for Northern Ireland was re-created alongside the new office of Advocate General for Northern Ireland upon the devolution of policing and justice powers to the Northern Ireland Assembly on 12 April 2010.
 As a result, these functions were split between: